 You will be able to track sales of your products through our tracking system which will identify items sold and commissions due if you also implement our Basket Tracking.

 Although this document should be accessible to individuals with no technical knowledge, there are a number of common terms and processes used throughout that are briefly explained below.

-- The Product Catalogue is a centralised database of products stored on high specification servers with product data sourced from multiple merchants.
+- The Product Catalogue is a centralised database of products stored on high specification servers with product data sourced from multiple Advertisers.

-- A Feed is a structured set of data designed to either populate the central Product Catalogue by Merchants or delivered from the Product Catalogue typically to Affiliates.
+- A Feed is a structured set of data designed to either populate the central Product Catalogue by Advertiser's or delivered from the Product Catalogue typically to Publishers.

 - XML (Extensible Mark-up Language) is a general-purpose markup language.
 It is classified as an extensible language because it allows its users to define their own tags.
 Its primary purpose is to facilitate the sharing of data across different information systems, particularly via the Internet.

 - CSV (Comma Separated Value) (also known as a comma-separated list or comma-separated variables) file format is a file type that stores tabular data.
 The format dates back to the early days of business computing.
 For this reason, CSV files are common on all computer platforms.

 The Product Catalogue is stored in a centralised database and regularly populated with Advertiser product data from various sources.
 Advertiser data is organised into Feeds, each Feed is a distinct group of product data, for example a Feed could contain your entire inventory, seasonal sale offers or just a subset of best sellers.
 Feeds are populated with data identified through Data Sources.
 Each individual Feed can have any number of Data Sources.
 Data Sources are added to Feeds and identify where data for that feed will be sourced as well as how often that data should be refreshed.
 Data can be delivered through a source as either XML or CSV (these are explained in more detail later in this document).